connorbottone/Portfolio-proj2/README.md

 - Contact

 - Hover over the image in project tabs for a glowing effect.
+- Click the image to be redirected to that webpage.

+- All contact info is accessible link.

 ## Author
 (email at : connorbottone@gmail.com)